 Describe how your proposal meets the competition scope.
-If your project is not in scope, it will not be sent for assessment.
+If more than half of the assessors determine it is out of scope, your proposal will not be considered for funding.
 Your answer can be up to 400 words.

 Question 1: The Idea